dpuenteramirez/Semisupervised-learning-and-instance-selection-methods/README.md

 pip install SemiSupervisedLearningDNX
 ````

-Being the nature a Python project, it is easily importable from within the
+Being a Python project, it is easily importable from within the
 repo and its [releases](https://github.com/dpr1005/Semisupervised-learning-and-instance-selection-methods/releases).